Digital Element Announces NAT Detector — Industry’s New Standard for Accurate IP Geolocation and Risk Intelligence.

 If accuracy, coverage, and granularity are important to your business, select a vendor that employs multiple methodologies, including network infrastructure analysis and user-validated location feedback, as well as has a team of data analysts that double checks automated data collection methods and runs quality-assurance checks.

-Besides IP geolocation information, what other datasets do they offer?
+Ask yourself: Besides IP geolocation information, what other datasets do they offer?

 Information such as proxy or VPN type; mobile carrier; connection type/speed; home/business user; industry classifications; longitude/latitude; time zone; domain name; ISP; company name; organization name; demographics; and more can be impactful datasets for creating more meaningful user experiences.

-6. Ease of integration
+6. Ease of Geolocation Integration

-Ease of integration is another crucial factor when choosing an IP geolocation service
+Ease of integration is another crucial factor when choosing an IP geolocation service.

 You want an API that can be quickly and seamlessly integrated into your existing systems, such as your website, mobile app, or CRM.
 Look for an IP geolocation API with various integration options, such as REST API, JSON, XML, and CSV.
 Some IP geolocation services also offer SDKs and client libraries for popular programming languages like JavaScript.